apsvasudevan/agile6/README.md

 # agile6
 ##### Description
-* Repo for agile 6 team from Summer 2016 Agile Software Development course
+* Repo for the agile6 team from the Summer 2016 Agile Software Development course.

 ##### Team name
 * agile6